nick12221/Mathematical-and-Statistical-Analytics/README.md

   <img width="600" height="300" src="https://easyreadernews.com/wp-content/uploads/2020/12/IMG_0635-2-XL.jpg">

 ### Description
 Hi friends!
 I have been interested in learning the math behind linear regression and wanted to create my own code to solve the OLS equation from scratch.
 The MathematicalAndStatisticalAnalysis (MASA) library is a statistical package that focuses on linear regression, stastical testing and model evaluation.
 It also contains my own auto linear transformation OLS algorithm (ALTOLS) that automatically tests different relationships between the x and y variables and chooses a linear transformation of each x variable that leads to the highest R2.
-Please enjoy!

 ### How to use